abhishek-hotti1225/notable-takehome/README.md

     13) Deletes the specified appointment for the doctor
         14) Returns error if invalid appointment id is passed in
     15) Ex: ``` curl -X  DELETE 'http://127.0.0.1:5005/delete_appointment/1?appt=<appnt-id>'```

+Improvements I would work on:

+1) Create and store doctor information in DB table
+2) Create and store appointment information in DB table
+    3) Have a foreign key linked from doctor to appointment table
+3) It would be easier to keep track of appointments, instead of having to iterate through the entire appointment table, we can just easily filter out the requested dates and do any sort of transformation on these entries easily